yashu1wwww/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 Watch up to 3 minutes and 20 seconds, then open guest in that then,copy the script and saving it.
 Run the code with the necessary replacements..

-#replace with your dot mails in im.py add 15 dot mails of one gmail and another 15 dot mails in another gmail use.
+# replace with your temp mails in 17th line or gmails(use dot gmail genrator)

-# Note: After replacing the emails or temp emails and url "https://in.bookmyshow.com" (select these text and press ctrl+h then ask find what and replace with movie url with city)
+# replace with desired movie url in 32th line

-# You only need to enter the OTP within 15 seconds(if need more seconds change)..
+# You only need to enter the OTP within 15 seconds(if need more seconds change in 50th line)..

-# Note: After replacing the email and URL, the entire process will be automated."
+# Note: After replacing the email and URL, the entire process will be automated(except otp entry)"

 ----------------------------------------------------------------------------------------------------